 Did you know that Japan, according to a legend, was created by the sun goddess?
 Relocating to Japan, whose first emperors were allegedly descendants of this goddess, too, sounds appealing and majestic at the same time.
 If you’ve chosen this country to reside in, you should get a bigger picture of its tradition, lifestyle, and culture.

 It is one of the most interesting countries in the world with a unique culture and tradition, and that’s why your moving preparation should be thoroughly organized.
 Especially if you haven’t experienced Japanese food, language, and climate before.
-Even if your knowledge about the Land of the Rising Sun is superficial at best, you should know that there are difficulties of relocating abroad, and you might need a more extended adjustment period.
+Even if your knowledge about the Land of the Rising Sun is superficial at best, you should know that there are difficulties of relocating abroad.
+You might need a more extended adjustment period.

 However, this country, called Nihon or Nippon in Japanese, is a fantastic place for living, and there is no question whether it will broaden your horizons.
 It will satisfy your need for a fresh start in the country where the cherry blossom is the symbol of fleeting beauty.
-Your first contact with automatized machines might go smoothly and funny, in spite of your prejudices.
-As time goes by, you’ll understand the daily purpose of robots, since Nippon is a country where androids are seen everywhere all the time.
+Your first contact with automatized machines might go smoothly and funny, despite your prejudices.
+As time goes by, you’ll understand the daily purpose of robots since Nippon is a country where androids are seen everywhere all the time.